ragavendrams/runix/Readme.md

 	make

 	# Start a bash shell (The shell needs to be available in the rootfs)
-	./runix run "/bin/bash"
+	./runix run --rootfs /home/ubuntu-fs "/bin/bash"

-	# Install packages
-	./runix run "apt install wget"

 ```
 - If everything goes well, you should see a shell with the prompt `root@container:/#`

 - Type exit to end the process and return to host.

 ## Limitations
 - Doesn't support pulling an image from docker-hub or other registries and starting the container using it.
-For now, the rootfs has to be provided to the application.
+For now, the filesystem has to be provided to the application.
-- No layers, caching and use of union filesystem, like in docker.
 - No way to load or save the container.
-Right now, if you reuse the same rootfs folder, the state of the container is persistent.
+Right now, if you reuse the same filesystem folder, the state of the container is persistent.
 Ideally, you get a new filesystem every time a new container is created.
 - Only a few resources are limited - Currently supports limiting max processes.